jesseDijkman1/web-design-1819/README.md

 # Web Design - Jesse Dijkman
-For this course we're going to design and make an accessible "component", like a date-picker, color-picker, or any other component that is relevant to our user.
+For this course we're going to design and make an accessible "component", like: a date-picker, color-picker, or any other component that is usually difficult for people with disabilities to use.
 The user I'm going to design for is: Marijn Meijles.
 Marijn is spastic and can't use the web like the most of us.
 So I'm going to make something that is accessible for him and other people.

 ---